Cartrogen/FetchRecords-API/readme.md

 ## PART I - Download and build on local
 In order to clone this repository in your local, please see github documentation for the same - [Github clone repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-You will need to download Node on your local machine if you haven't already done so.
+You will need to download node on your local machine if you haven't already done so.
 In order to check whether you have node or not, go to you command prompt and type the following:

     node -v